Fixing the Elementor scroll-to-anchor issue on mobile is crucial for ensuring seamless navigation and a smooth user experience.

 Elementor Scroll-to-Anchor Issue Not Fixed Yet?

-Quick Fixes for the Elementor Scroll-to-Anchor Issue on Mobile
+Quick Methods to Fix Elementor Scroll-to-Anchor Issue on Mobile

 Read More: Best WordPress Backup Plugins

-If the post or page does not have a target link, the scroll-to-anchor feature will not function properly on mobile devices.
+If the post or page lacks a target link, the scroll-to-anchor feature will not function properly on mobile devices.
 To fix this, create target links and highlight them.
 Here’s how:

 - Set up the theme and type the following code